 The project also seeks to advance the theory of branding, particularly its use as an analytical concept.

-For more information about our planned research projects, please see the research proposal.
+For more information about us and our research projects, please see the first post of our blog.

 About the group

-Nordic Branding is led by Malcolm Langford together with Sidsel Roalkvam, Inger Skjelsbæk and Eirinn Larsen.
-It currently involves 35 reseachers from the Unvierstiy of Oslo and beyond.
-The disciplines covered include law, sociology, criminology, pyschology, history, poltiical science, economics, marketing and anthropology.
+The project involves 42 researchers from the University of Oslo and beyond.
+The disciplines covered include law, sociology, criminology, psychology, history, political science, economics, marketing, and anthropology.

 The project brings together leading branding experts with experts on social models from the University of Oslo and fourteen other institutions in the Nordic region and UK.
 These include: